IBM/tririga-assistant/README.md

 The OM package imported contains a new model for the UX apps.
 Non-admin users need to be given proper access to this model.
 To accomplish this, you can either create a new security group or modify an existing.
 The steps below modify the `TRIRIGA Request Central - Fundamentals` security group to allow users, that have this group, to read, update, create and delete the `ibmTriAssistant` model.

-1. From the TRIRIGA Main UI, go to "Tools > Security Manager".
+1. From the TRIRIGA Main UI, go to "Tools > Adminstration > Security Manager".
 2. Click on the `TRIRIGA Request Central - Fundamentals` security group.
 3. In the window appears, click on the Access tab.
 4. Scroll down and expand the `Models` root and select `ibmTriAssistant`.